 Look, if you’re taking things from a purely “how bad can things actually get, weather wise” standpoint, Alaska is obviously the number one choice here.
 No other state has vast geographical stretches that can say stuff like “man, I haven’t seen the sun in months” and have it be literal rather than figurative.
 Any data you want to pull on snow, wind, or cold will make most other states seem like Hawaii.

-For the Michigander, this is winter: you leave work at 5 or 6, already in the dead of night, and fight your way down 94 or 96 or 75 or whatever Godforsaken stretch of highway.
+For most Michiganders—at least in the lower, populated peninsula—this is winter: you leave work at 5 or 6, already in the dead of night, and fight your way down 94 or 96 or 75 or whatever Godforsaken stretch of highway.
 You can't even tell if it is drizzling rain or snow, because the brown salt sludge that sprays up off the road coats your windshield more completely than anything that falls from the sky.
 Overnight, the road freezes.
 In the morning you wake up and it is still dark.
 You scrape off your car, then get stuck in traffic as the cars ahead of you gawk at the SUV that has slid into the ditch.
 You actually look forward to a proper snowfall, just to cover the dirt.
 Even then, you do not go skiing, because there are no hills.

 To think of the generally cheerful brood of Nordic-bred people being the winners in any sort of a contest of misery seems downright crazy.
 But for all those adorable don'tcha knows, we think something else is going on.
 We think beneath that eternal Nordic happiness is some inner pain, trapped below the surface like a Grain Belt dropped into an ice-fishing hole, a cauldron of hot anger ready to spill out like a cut-open Jucy Lucy.